 I know I need to lose weight to be healthy.
 I understand now that my acne is due to an imbalance of hormones and can be controlled if I stay on medication, but I didn’t like the side effects.
 My hair is slowly becoming my favourite feature, when it’s been dyed and is sitting nicely.
 I alternate between glasses and contact lenses, depending on how I feel, but my glasses are finally ones I like and I feel more confident about my rubbish eyesight.
 Finally, I accepted I don’t have to dress for anyone apart from myself.

 Another factor that really knocked my confidence was coming to terms with my sexuality.
 Most people find that finally accepting themselves boosts their confidence.
 For me, it had the opposite affect (effect?
 I never know, sorry!).
-With homophobic parents, and a genuine fear of ever having to talk to them about my relationships, I became even more withdrawn from my family (apart from my amazing sister, Rachel) as I didn’t know how to be myself around them.
+With my relationship with parents, and a genuine fear of ever having to talk to them about my relationships, I became even more withdrawn from my family (apart from my amazing sister, Rachel) as I didn’t know how to be myself around them.
 In November last year, Rachel accidentally told them.
-It turns out my dad is okay with talking to me about it openly, Mum is another matter all together.
+It turns out my dad is okay with talking to me about it openly, Mum is another matter altogether.
 But we’ll worry about that if/when I actually end up in a relationship.

 Wow those were rather depressing paragraphs, sorry!
 Onto question 2.